Series 65 practice exam

 Handling economic cycles, financial reporting, analytical methods, and types of risk.
 Topics include monetary and fiscal policy, economic indicators, financial reports and accounting fundamentals, quantitative methods, and basic risk concepts.

 The characteristics of different types of investment vehicles.
 Topics include cash and equivalents, fixed income securities and valuations, equities and equity valuation, pooled investments, derivative securities, and insurance-based products.

 Developing a client portfolio, portfolio theory, and suitability.
-Topics include business entities and trusts; client profiles; capital market theory; portfolio management styles, strategies and techniques; tax considerations; retirement planning; special accounts; trading securities; exchanges and markets; and performance measurement.
+Topics include business entities and trusts; client profiles; capital market theory; portfolio management strategies, styles and techniques; tax considerations; retirement and estate planning; special accounts; trading securities; exchanges and markets; and performance measurement.

 The laws, rules, and regulations regarding investment advice.
-Topics include state and federal securities acts; rules and regulations for investment advisers; ethical practices; and fiduciary obligations.
+Topics include state and federal securities acts; rules and regulations for IARs and Broker-Dealers; regulation of securities and issuers; communication with clients and prospects; ethical practices; and fiduciary obligations.